cvxr/CVX/doc/support.rst

 Support
 =======

-The user base for CVX has grown to such an extent that email-based support is no longer tenable.
+The user base for CVX has grown to such an extent that full email-based support is no longer feasible.
 Therefore, we have created several avenues for obtaining support.

 For help on how to *use* CVX, this users' guide is your first line of support.